MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 Identifying and moving stale data to cheaper storage areas can have a huge impact on your monthly storage budget and cost savings.
 Azure provides many ways to help you identify and then store this stale data.

 - Take advantage of access tiers for general-purpose v2 storage, moving less important data from hot to cool and archived tiers.
-- Use StorSimple to help move stale data, based on customized policies.
+- Use StorSimple to help move stale data that's based on customized policies.

 **Learn more:**